 The lack of sweat production.
 This affects more men than women.

 Stomach problems.
-This includes cramping, gas and diarrhea.
+This includes cramping, gas, and diarrhea.

 Abnormal corneas The blood vessels in the eyes may look different, but this does not affect vision.

-General tiredness, dizziness, headache, nausea and heat intolerance.
+General tiredness, dizziness, headache, nausea, and heat intolerance.
 Men can have swelling in their feet and legs.

 Symptoms of Fabry Disease Type 2

-Serious symptoms of Fabry disease vary from person to person and may include:
+Severe symptoms of Fabry disease vary from person to person and may include:

 A progressive decrease in renal function, which progresses to renal failure.

-Stroke, which occurs in some men and women with Fabry disease in their 40s.
+A stroke occurs in some men and women with Fabry disease in their 40s.
 This may be more common in women with Fabry disease.

 Stomach problems.
 About 50-60 percent of women with Fabry disease may have pain and diarrhea.